Father’s Day Gift Edit

 A solid type of dad.
 The dad who will challenge you to a game of pool, as if it’s a bonding experience, lose the first match sloppily, taking big gulps of Caffrey’s, then feign annoyance that he’s lost and challenge you to a rematch.
 For money this time.
 Obviously he obliterates you in the rematch because he’s actually brilliant at pool and has just hustled a tenner out of you under the pretense of “teaching you a lesson about money”.
 Cheers, Dad.

 The Footy Dad

 For the match-going dad.
-Our Adaman Breeze is perfect for the dad who dedicates his weekend to the footy.
+Our Co-Ords are perfect for the dad who dedicates his weekend to the footy.
 Smart enough that he’s going to be by far the best-dressed of his mates at the match, casual enough that he’s not going to look like the club chairman trying to win over the fans by sitting among them in the stands.

 The Wedding Dad

 For the summer wedding dad.
 When you’re a dad with adult kids, the summer weddings come thick and fast.
 Many a dad struggles with the summer wedding.
 They wear their best (and only) suit, they’re too hot within minutes, they can’t take their jacket off because they’re already sweating buckets, they drink pints to cool themselves down, they get carried away when Bryan Adams comes on at the reception disco, their blood is now 95% Peroni because of the sweating and dehydration, they decide to join your mum in belting out the Grease Megamix, they pass out on the hotel foyer couch.

 Save your dad.
 Get him our Forest Linen Suit.
 For god’s sake.